Complexity among the finitely generated subgroups of Thompson's group: The reduction relation on signatures

-Our next task is to analyze the structure of the transitive, reflexive relation \((\Ssig,\leq)\) and prove that it is a \emph{pre-well-order} (i.e. a well-order on the equivalence classes obtained by identifying \(\As\) and \(\Bs\) whenever \(\As \leq \Bs \leq \As\)).
-We introduce a subcollection \(\Bsig \subset \Ssig\) of signatures in \emph{block form}.
-We show that elements of \(\Ssig\) are equivalent to elements of \(\Bsig\) and that elements of \(\Bsig\) are equivalent to unique elements of \(\Rsig\) modulo permuting summands.
+Our next task is to analyze the structure of the transitive, reflexive relation \((\Ssig,\leq)\) and show that it closely resembles a well ordering; this will be made precise in Section \ref{S_WF:subsec} below.
+We introduce a subcollection \(\Bsig \subseteq \Ssig\) of signatures in \emph{block form}.
+We show that elements of \(\Ssig\) are equivalent to elements of \(\Bsig\) and that, modulo permuting summands, elements of \(\Bsig\) are equivalent to unique elements of \(\Rsig\).
 Our goal is to analyze the structure of \((\Rsig,\leq)\) and prove Theorem \ref{R_thm} from the introduction.